Home > Snoring > How Can I Stop my Snoring?

-Nightlase treatments take less than an hour to complete and have little to no downtime afterwards.
+Nightlase treatments take less than 30 minutes to complete and have little to no downtime afterward.
 Most of our snoring patients will see improvement in snoring symptoms as soon as the first night after a laser treatment.

 Advantages of Laser Snoring Treatment

 • No noisy or bulky equipment to keep up with or need for sleep aids

 • Sleep on your side, stomach, or whichever way you like